sweesenkoh/SweeSen-Swift-Personal-Tools/README.md

 # SweeSen Swift Personal Tools

 These are some of the useful extensions to make some process of IOS development easier and faster.
-This framework mainly consists of extensions of the two following area:
+This file mainly consists of extensions of the two following area:

 * String Extentions
 * UIView Extentions